 Child: I played in the sandpit

-Some mother’s are luckier still – they get the juicy gossip
+Some mothers’ (or fathers) are luckier still – they get the juicy gossip

-So how do you get your child to share information about his day?
+So how do you get your child to share information about his/her day?

 The biggest mistake parents make is to ask questions that can be answered with one word, like “how was your day?”